dgourillon/migrate-dgo/README.md

 parent_id = "00000000000000"  # ID of the folder you created above
 billing_acccount = "XXXXXX-YYYYYY-ZZZZZZ"  # Billing account of your org
 </pre>
+- Make sure that terraform currently uses you cso.joonix.net credentals
+  - Run the following command line to set the credentials
 - Run the following command lines
   - terraform init
   - terraform plan
   - terraform apply

 The terraform script will create the following resources, and a set of network with no IP overlap with the ranges used on premise.
 <pre>
          psolab-target (top folder)